apella1/apella1/README.md

 - 👀 I’m a Frontend developer.

-- 👀 Here is a portfolio of the projects I've been working on. (www.johnapella.me).
+- 👀 Here is a portfolio of the projects I've been working on. <a href='johnapella.me'>Portfolio Website</a>.

-- 🌱 I’m currently working on an e-commerce website implemented using React.
+- 🌱 I’m currently learning NodeJS and Express.

 - 💞️ Open to frontend web development roles.

 - 📫 How to reach me: apellajohn@gmail.com.
-Twitter: @apella_john (My DM is open).
+Twitter: @apella_john.

 <!---
 apella1/apella1 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.